 vii.
 Special Assistants shall return the answer scripts and Part-III bunches along with Control Bundle Slips Part-II to the Chief Examiner duly making entries in the discrepancy register (Form VII)

 viii.
-After satisfying the receipt of total number of answer scripts and confirmation of detachment of all Part-IIIs by the Special Assistant both Chief Examiner & Special Assistant have to put their signatures on the centre slip (Form No. II)
+After satisfying the receipt of the total number of answer scripts and confirmation of detachment of all Part-IIIs by the Special Assistant both Chief Examiner & Special Assistant have to put their signatures on the center slip (Form No. II)

 x.
 CE shall handover bunches of Part-IIIs of OMR along with control bundle slips to ACO valuation duly arranging centre wise.